 Who are we?

-Network Coordinator: Ana Cecilia Dinerstein email@example.com
+Network Founder and Coordinator: Ana Cecilia Dinerstein email@example.com

 Today, women are thinking and living on the verge of what is not yet possible.
 Women on the verge are vital parts of the formation of a new radical political subject that cannot be recognized with old analytical tools.
 This radical subject-in-the-making is plural, prefigurative, decolonial, ethical, ecological, communal and democratic.
 Many theorizations about struggles for life today are not sufficiently interrogating their “too” familiar concepts, methodologies and epistemologies and, as a result, they contribute to making this new subject of radical change invisible.
 In addition to the sciences’ obsession with facticity and policy, which takes them far away from recognizing and contributing to the prefiguration of new realities, there is another “obsession” that comes from critical theory itself: negative praxis.
 We find hope in neither negativity or positivity, but in critical affirmation of alternatives.